standard-things/esm/PROPOSAL.md

 Though this process may involve many HTTP requests for a large application, those requests can be highly parallel, and performance will benefit from technologies like HTTP/2 and Service Workers.
-I would just recommend that the fetching protocol should permit servers to return more modules than requested, so that the depth of the request tree can be minimized by sophisticated servers.
+I would just recommend that the fetching protocol permit servers to return more modules than requested, so that the depth of the request tree can be minimized by sophisticated developers.

 ## Conclusion